 Seeing it again recently with friends, I enjoyed it once more.
 It's very unusual for me to be able to sit through any film more than once but the music is enjoyable, the acting and directing excellent, and the whole musical an extravaganza, so cleverly done that even people who don't generally like musicals would most likely enjoy this.

-Donny Osmond in the title role is extremely good, playing the young and rather arrogant Joseph in a believable way.
-The story follows that of the Biblical book of Genesis - Joseph is disliked by his brothers, sold as a slave in Egypt, and gradually rises to a foremost position under Pharaoh.
-The ending - which I won't mention, just in case anyone reading this does not know the true story - enables it to be both an example of God's provision and plan, despite men's deviousness, and also a happy-ever-after kind of story, ideal for family viewing.
+Donny Osmond in the title role is extremely good.
+He plays the young and rather arrogant Joseph in a believable way.
+The story follows that of the Biblical book of Genesis.
+Joseph is disliked by his brothers, sold as a slave in Egypt, and gradually rises to a foremost position under Pharaoh.
+The ending - which I won't mention, just in case anyone reading this does not know the true story - enables it to be an example of God's provision and plan, despite men's deviousness.
+It is also a happy-ever-after kind of story, ideal for family viewing.

 The music is deliberately set in a wide variety of styles, from the well-known 'Any Dream Will Do', sung by Joseph, to the brilliantly executed song of Pharaoh which took our friends (who did not know the music) by surprise!

-What I particularly like is the way that the whole is tied in with a school, the narrator beginning as headmistress, and a somewhat surreal integration of past and present.
+What I particularly like is the way that the whole is tied in with a school.
+The narrator begins as headmistress, and there is a somewhat surreal integration of past and present.
 I was surprised how well it worked - and completely mesmerised the first time I saw it!

 Suitable for all the family.
 Highly recommended.